+Ms. Mendoza has been recognized for her experience and knowledge, and invited as a featured speaker, in the specialized area of class action settlements.
 Ms. Mendoza co-authored various articles which have been cited in federal court opinions (including "Dura Pharm., Inc. v.
 Broudo-The Least of All Evils," 1505 PLI/Corp.
 272, 274 (Sept.
 2005) and "Dura-Bull: Myths of Loss Causation," 1557 PLI/Corp.
 339 (Sept.
 2006).
 She was also a panel speaker at the Securities Litigation & Enforcement Institute 2007, Practicing Legal Institute (San Francisco, October 2007).
-In addition to her practice, Ms. Mendoza previously served as the Co-Chair of the Steering Committee of the San Diego County Bar Association's Children At Risk committee, a committee that works with schools and children's organizations and coordinates literacy and enrichment programs that rely on attorney volunteers.
+In addition to her practice, Ms. Mendoza previously served as the Co-Chair of the San Diego County Bar Association's Children At Risk committee, a committee that works with schools and children's organizations and coordinates literacy and enrichment programs that rely on attorney volunteers.

 Ms. Mendoza served as judicial law clerk to the Honorable Chief Judge Michael R. Hogan of the United States District Court for the District of Oregon for three years where she received the Distinguished Service Recognition.
 While serving as Managing Editor for the Oregon Law Review, Ms. Mendoza authored "Rooney v.
 Kulungoski, Limiting The Principle of Separation of Powers?"

 Before joining BLB&G, Ms. Mendoza represented both plaintiffs and defendants in commercial and employment litigation, practicing in both Hawaii and California.
-Ms. Mendoza is a member of the State Bar of California and the State Bar of Hawaii (inactive).
+Ms. Mendoza is a member of the State Bar of California, the State Bar of Oregon and the State Bar of Hawaii (inactive).